 Traditionally, teeth are polished using a rotating rubber cup and an abrasive paste.
 Prophy-jet polishing, however, uses an air polishing system with a combination of pressurized water and baking soda to remove more stubborn stains.

 Computer Controlled Local Anesthetic Delivery (CCLAD)

-An injection device utilizing a computer delivers anesthesia to a single tooth rather a whole area.
-It delivers anesthetia to the patient with the precise dosage in the exact location needed, so patients won’t have a numb tongue, lip or cheek and will be able to go back to work or a social event, able to speak and eat, without waiting for the anesthetic to fade away.
+Computer Controlled Local Anesthetic Delivery Systems (CCLADs) are computerized systems that provide a deliberate and controlled method of delivering intraoral injections of local anesthetic.
+With CCLADs, delivery of local anesthetic is consistent and painless.
+They deliver anesthesia to patients with the precise dosage in the exact location needed, so patients won’t have a numb tongue, lip or cheek and will be able to go back to work or a social event, able to speak and eat, without waiting for the anesthetic to fade away.

 Electronic Apex Locator

 This device is used to obtain the proper length of the root canal, from which the doctor can determine the position of the file relative to the apex of the root.
 This can help ensure that the canal is completely free of debris, reducing potential future complications.